 What options are there?

-Once the supply chain has the necessary transparency and its vulnerabilities have been identified, the best available alternatives have to be found for it.
-But what are the appropriate alternatives?
-Which adjustments can be made to the supply chain to be better prepared in the event of non-performance, for example?
+Once the supply chain has the necessary transparency and its vulnerabilities have been identified, the best available alternatives have to be found.
+But what appropriate alternatives are there?
+Which adjustments can be made to the supply chain to be better prepared in case of a delivery failure, for example?
 Let us take a look at the most relevant options:

 Supplier diversification strategy

 Diversification is more important than ever for today’s supply chains.
-Companies that align their buying strategy with this can manage the risks in their supply chain much more effectively and cushion the effects of non-fulfilment of the contract or delivery delays.
-It makes sense, therefore, to not just place your bets on one regular supplier but to choose several suppliers from as many different regions as possible or which have different delivery routes.
-This is essential to ensure that one extreme weather phenomenon does not impact several suppliers all at the same time.
+Companies that align their buying strategy with this can manage the risks in their supply chain much more effectively and cushion the effects of non-delivery or delivery delays.
+Therefore, it makes sense not to just place your bets on one regular supplier but to choose several suppliers from as many different regions as possible or which have different delivery routes.
+This is essential to prevent one extreme weather phenomenon affecting several suppliers all at the same time.

 Choosing a supplier with the shortest possible delivery route (so-called near-shoring) can also be an alternative since short delivery routes do not pose as large a risk as those that are very long and international.

 Transport routes can be severely impaired by floods, heavy rain or droughts.
 Companies whose main focus is on the transport route in their supply chains will feel the adverse effects if this route cannot be used for any reason.
 This risk can be reduced by having alternative transport routes to fall back on.
 Planning alternative means of transport for routes which are considered high-risk can also contribute to supply chain security.